-SECTION 2.)
-Chapter 16.1-04 of the North Dakota Century Code is hereby created and enacted to read as follows:

-16.1-04-01.
-PRECINCTS AND VOTING PLACES - DUTIES AND RESPONSIBILITIES OF THE BOARD OF COUNTY COMMISSIONERS.)
-The board of county commissioners of each county:

-- Shall divide the county into precincts and establish the precinct boundaries, except that within the boundaries of any incorporated city, the governing body of the city shall divide the city into precincts and establish their boundaries pursuant to title 40.
+- SECTION 2.
+Chapter 16.1-04 of the North Dakota Century Code is hereby created and enacted to read as follows: - 16.1-04-01.
+PRECINCTS DUTIES AND RESPONSIBILITIES OF THE BOARD OF COUNTY COMMISSIONERS OR THE GOVERNING BODY OF THE CITY.
+The board of county commissioners of each county: - 1.
+Shall divide the county into precincts and establish the precinct boundaries, except that within the boundaries of any incorporated city, the governing body of the city shall divide the city into precincts and establish their boundaries pursuant to title 40.
 Any number of townships or parts of townships may be joined into a single precinct provided that no precinct shall encompass more than one legislative district. - 2.
 May alter the number and size of precincts within the county by combining or dividing precincts.
 However, the governing body of any incorporated city shall have the authority to alter the number and size of precincts located within its boundaries.
 The board of county commissioners may relinquish the jurisdiction provided under subsection 1 of this section over all or any portion of a township or townships under its jurisdiction to a city for the purpose of establishing a voting precinct if a majority of the governing body of the city agrees to assume such jurisdiction.
-The governing body of a city, by majority vote, may return jurisdiction granted herein to the county and the county shall accept that jurisdiction. - 3.
-Shall designate a voting place for each precinct and may alter such voting places when there is a good and sufficient reason.
-However, the voting places for precincts located within the boundaries of any incorporated city shall be designated, and altered if required, by the governing body of the city.

-4. Shall provide voting places which are reasonably accessible to the elderly and the handicapped.

-The authority granted by this section shall be exercised by the respective governing bodies no later than thirty days before an election.
-If legislative apportionment occurs, the authority granted by this section shall be exercised, as it relates to the establishment or reestablishment of voting precincts that may be required because of any change in legislative districts, within ten days after the effective date of the apportionment.
+The governing body of a city, by majority vote, may return jurisdiction granted herein to the county and the county shall accept that jurisdiction. - 16.1-04-02.
+VOTING PLACES DUTIES AND RESPONSIBILITIES OF THE BOARD OF COUNTY COMMISSIONERS OR THE GOVERNING BODY OF THE CITY.
+The board of county commissioners of each county: - Shall designate a voting place for each precinct and may alter such voting places when there is a good and sufficient reason.
+However, the voting places for precincts located within the boundaries of any incorporated city shall be designated, and altered if required, by the governing body of the city. - Shall provide voting places which are reasonably accessible to the elderly and the handicapped. - 16.1-04-03.
+TIME LIMITATIONS.
+The authority granted by this chapter shall be exercised by the respective governing bodies no later than sixty days before an election.
+If legislative reapportionment occurs, the authority granted by this chapter shall be exercised, as it relates to the establishment or reestablishment of voting precincts that may be required because of any change in legislative districts, within thirty-five days after the effective date of the reapportionment.

-SECTION 3.)
+SECTION 3.
 Chapter 16.1-05 of the North Dakota Century Code is hereby created and enacted to read as follows:

 16.1-05-01.
-ELECTION OFFICERS.)
+ELECTION OFFICERS.
 At each primary, general, and special statewide or legislative district election, and at county elections, each polling place shall have an election board in attendance.
 The election board shall consist of an election inspector and two election judges.